 Restoring quality of life for people with type 2 diabetes

-Program head: Professor Jonathan Shaw
+Program lead: Professor Jonathan Shaw

 Dialysis — Heart Attack — Amputation.
 These are the devastating consequences of type 2 diabetes.